 Currently, Mr. Gibbons serves as the Non-Executive Chair of the Board.
-In addition to chairing each meeting of the Board, the Non-Executive Chair of the Board has significant responsibilities, including: (i) having the authority to call meetings of the Board; (ii) setting the agendas for Board meetings and executive sessions to ensure that Board members receive the information necessary to fulfill the Board's primary responsibilities; (iii) chairing executive sessions of the independent directors; (iv) briefing the Chief Executive Officer on issues that arise in the executive sessions, as appropriate; (v) facilitating discussion among the independent directors on key issues and concerns that arise outside of Board meetings and serving as a non-exclusive conduit to communicate views, concerns and issues of the independent directors to the Chief Executive Officer; (vi) interviewing candidates for directorship; (vii) facilitating the assessment of the Board's effectiveness, at the direction of the Compensation and Governance Committee; and (viii) together or in coordination with the Chief Executive Officer, representing the organization in external interactions with shareholders, employees and other stakeholders.
+In addition to chairing each meeting of the Board, the Non-Executive Chair of the Board has significant responsibilities, including: (i) having the authority to call meetings of the Board; (ii) setting the agendas for Board meetings and executive sessions to ensure that Board members receive the information necessary to fulfill the Board's primary responsibilities; (iii) chairing executive sessions of the independent directors; (iv) briefing the Chief Executive Officer on issues that arise in the executive sessions, as appropriate; (v) facilitating discussion among the independent directors on key issues and concerns that arise outside of Board meetings and serving as a non-exclusive conduit to communicate views, concerns and issues of the Board's effectiveness, at the direction of the Compensation and Governance Committee; and (viii) together or in coordination with the Chief Executive Officer, representing the organization in external interactions with shareholders, employees and other stakeholders.